 If this is new territory for everyone, a geriatric care manager could be beneficial as you make decisions.
 This is an expert assigned to providing you the resources and information needed to develop the best care plan for your parent.
 They are typically a social worker or nurse who provides not only medical expertise, but an unbiased view toward your situation as well.

 Sometimes disagreements need to be resolved through outside help, which is what eldercare mediators are here for.
 Unlike a geriatric care manager, mediators are more involved with the family’s emotional situation and it’s their job to help the family negotiate disputes as a neutral third party.

 During sibling disputes, things can get personal.
 What you need to remember, however, is the decision is not about you, it’s about your parent.
 This will be a place where your parent will spend the rest of their life, so it’s key they are comfortable and happy.
 Think about the disagreement compared to the big picture: your parent’s happiness.

 It’s important to us that each resident has an experience unique to their needs and interests, as well as a stress-free environment for the family.
 We partner with families in planning the care your loved one receives and focus on empowering your loved one to maintain as much of their independence as possible while being available 24/7 to lend them a helping hand when it’s needed.
 Ultimately, this means your loved one has the space to thrive, and you can worry less knowing supportive care surrounds them.
-If you think your loved one could benefit from Clark, contact our sales counselors at email@example.com or 616-278-6520 to learn more about our living options at our
+If you think your loved one could benefit from Clark, contact our senior living advisors at firstname.lastname@example.org or 616-278-6520 to learn more about our living options at our